30 Minute Vegetarian Chili- Memories from a Veg-Head

 - 2 stalks celery , cleaned & ends trimmed.
 Small dice, about 1/2 cup

 - 1 red bell pepper , small dice, about 1 cup

 - In heated medium saucepan, add olive oil until hot.
-Then add onions and garlic and cook until they are soft and fragrant.
-Then add carrots.
-Cook carrots for about 5 minutes or until slightly softened.
+Then add onion, garlic and carrots and cook until they are soft and fragrant, about 5 minutes.

 - Add celery, red bell peppers , chili, beans, crushed tomatoes, water, soy sauce, cumin, chili powde and salt.
 Stir pot well and let simmer on low heat for about 15-20 minutes or until vegetables are tender.

 - We like our chili on the thick side.
 But add more water if needed to get the chili to your preferred liking.
 Serve warm.

 - For best flavor, the chili tastes better the next day, once the beans absorbs all the spices.
 Add more water if it thickend overnight.